-BILLY SUTER chats to newcomer WILLIAM YOUNG, who has landed the lead role in KickstArt’s upcoming revival of the hit pantomime, Jack and the Beanstalk, last staged in 2013.
-The spectacle, directed by Steven Stead and designed by Greg King, runs from December 8 to January 15 at Durban’s Elizabeth Sneddon Theatre.
+BILLY SUTER chats to newcomer WILLIAM YOUNG, who has the lead role in KickstArt’s revival of the hit pantomime, Jack and the Beanstalk, last staged in 2013.
+The spectacle, directed by Steven Stead and designed by Greg King, opened on December 8 and runs until January 15 at Durban’s Elizabeth Sneddon Theatre.
 Tickets range in price from R130 to R250 and booking is at Computicket.

 DOES “JACK AND THE BEANSTALK” MARK YOUR PROFESSIONAL DEBUT?
 ALSO, WHAT THOUGHTS ON THE ROLE AND JOINING THE KICKSTART FAMILY?